 Fury’s chin has never been tested by anyone with Wilder’s power.
 Wilder still has the knockdown he suffered at the hands of Luis Ortiz fresh in his memory.
 He also knows he can get back up and carry on, and this gives Wilder a significant advantage.

 Wilder is by far the better athlete, much more nimble and patient.
 Despite the 40 pound weight difference, Wilder has more power, and perhaps even more important, more speed.
-He doesn’t use the speed for combinations, he uses it to catch his opponent napping for the briefing section to fire off the looping trademark hooks which become more powerful when the victim doesn’t see it coming.
+He doesn’t use hand speed for combinations.
+Instead, he uses it to catch his opponent napping, firing off the looping trademark hooks which become more powerful when the victim doesn’t see them coming.

 “To be in America, boxing on U.S. PPV, boxing in Los Angeles — it’s a fantastic place.
 I’m happy to be a part of such a massive event,” Fury said.
 “I’m sure it’s going to go down in American boxing history.
 You’ve got two unbeaten world heavyweight champions — both giants, both have got big points to prove — fighting each other.
 I’m as excited as a boxing fan.”

 This fight should not go all 12 rounds.
 It is impossible to bet against Wilder.
 He is fighting at home, and he has fought far superior competition than Fury.
 He also has more quality rounds in recent months leading to the fight.

 Wilder can end the fight with one punch, if he gets the chance.
 If Fury makes a mistake, he’ll pay for it.
 Wilder has been far more battle tested in every way.
 The fight may go to the final bell, but whether it’s a knockout or a decision, we are calling the fight for Wilder.